commercialhaskell/stack/Transition-guide.md

 * The `install` command doesn't exist.
 Dependencies are built for you automatically, and your packages are always registered into a local package database

 This page is just a stub right now, please help us expand!
 Also, the [[FAQ]] may be helpful.

+## Shared databases, not sandboxes

+Since sandboxing is such a common feature in the rest of the Haskell build tool world (hsenv, cabal, cabal-dev), it may be surprising to see so little mention of it in this document.
+That's because the goal of sandboxing- isolating builds- is the default in stack.
+There are two different aspects of a build that warrant some kind of isolation:

+* The package database, containing information on the compiled libraries
+* The bin directory, containing generated executables

+Whenever you build with stack, there are three of each at play:

+* GHC's `bin` directory and global package database
+* The snapshot's (e.g., lts-2.9)
+* Your project

+These are layered so that they shadow the previous ones.
+If you use extra-deps to install a new version of `text` in your project, for example, that will override whatever is installed in your snapshot.
+If you install a newer version of the xhtml library via your snapshot, it will shadow the xhtml that ships with GHC.

+The one important difference to note versus how GHC typically behaves is that we don't make use of the "user package database" at all.
+This is to properly enforce isolation.
+If you wish to use tools like `ghc` or `runhaskell`, you should do so via `stack ghc` or `stack exec`.

+The [[Architecture]] page goes into much more detail on this.